carwin/markdown-styleguide/README.md

   - Headers spanning more than 80 characters should be re-evaluated.
   - Headers must be preceded and followed by a newline except at the beginning of a file.
+  - Default GitHub `README.md` file contains line of equal signs but the `atx-style` is obviously better.

 ## Lists